 Our Enterprise Solutions and Business Solutions segments hold \$66.2 million and \$7.4 million of goodwill, respectively.
 We test goodwill for impairment each year and more frequently if potential impairment indicators arise.
-In 2022 and 2021, we performed a "step 0" qualitative analysis.
-ASC 350-Intangible - Goodwill and Other states that an entity may assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+In 2023 and 2022, we performed a "step 0" qualitative analysis.
+Accounting Standards Codification 350-Intangible - Goodwill and Other states that an entity may assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 This analysis allows the Company to consider qualitative factors that might impact the carrying amount of its goodwill to determine whether a more detailed quantitative analysis would be necessary.
 Factors considered when performing the impairment assessment included the Company's performance relative to historical and projected future operating results, macroeconomic conditions, industry and market trends, cost factors that may have a negative impact on earnings and cash flows, changes in the Company's stock price and market capitalization, and other relevant entity-specific events.
-Based on the qualitative analysis, the Company determined goodwill was not impaired as of December 31, 2022 and 2021.
+Based on the qualitative analysis, the Company determined goodwill was not impaired as of December 31, 2023 and 2022.
 While we believe that our conclusions are reasonable, different assumptions could materially affect our valuations and result in impairment charges against the carrying values of those remaining assets in our Enterprise Solutions and Business Solutions segments.
-However, at December 31, 2022, a 10 percent decline in projected cash flows or 10 percent increase in the discount rate would not result in an impairment.

-Please see Note 3, "Goodwill and Other Intangible Assets" to the Consolidated Financial Statements included in Item 8 of Part II of this report for a discussion of the significant assumptions used in our annual impairment test analysis.
+Please see Note 4, "Goodwill and Other Intangible Assets" to the Consolidated Financial Statements included in Item 8 of Part II of this report for a discussion of the significant assumptions used in our annual impairment test analysis.